reaqzfv/AutoOS/README.md

 ---

 **rgl (Rui Lopes):**
-Thank you for creating [uup-dump-get-windows-iso](https://github.com/rgl/uup-dump-get-windows-iso), which I adaptet to automatically build the latest Windows release in order to speed up and simplify AutoOS installation.
+Thank you for creating [uup-dump-get-windows-iso](https://github.com/rgl/uup-dump-get-windows-iso), which I adapted to automatically build the latest Windows release in order to speed up and simplify AutoOS installation.

 ---